rhdtownsend/gyre/docs/source/ref-guide/osc-equations/rot-effects.rst

 The oscillation equations presented in the preceding sections are formulated for a non-rotating star.
-The corresponding equations for a rotating star are significantly more complicated, and a complete treatment of rotation lies beyond the scope of GYRE.
+The corresponding equations for a rotating star are significantly more complicated (see :ads_citealp:`unno:1989` for details), and a complete treatment of rotation lies beyond the scope of GYRE.
 However, GYRE can include two important effects arising from rotation.

 .. _osc-rot-doppler: